hank-ehly/get-native.com/README.md

 ## Documentation

 Documentation is built with MkDocs and is located in root level `docs/` folder.
-To serve the documentation locally, execute `mkdocs serve` or `npm run serve.docs` from the root directory.
+To serve the documentation locally, execute `mkdocs serve` from the root directory.

 ## Provisioning